 At this time, food allergy testing is only completed at our Knoxville location.
 You will arrive to our 5th floor office and sign in as you typically do, letting the receptionist know you are signing in for food allergy testing.
 One of our friendly medical assistants will bring you back to the room and review briefly your medical information, update your weight and other vital signs.
 The medical assistant will also ensure your have followed the recommendations of avoiding certain medications that can interfere with allergy testing.
 This medication list can be found below, but upon scheduling your allergy testing appointment, the receptionist provided you with a copy, titled Nutrition for All.
 You will be asked to read and sign a waiver stating you understand the risk associated with food allergy testing.
 Please ask any questions you may have.

-Then the nurse practitioner, Tuesday Scalf, CPNP will come and discuss with you and your child the process of allergy testing.
-She will discuss how allergy testing is done and what to expect during the test.
+Then one of our providers will come and discuss with you and your child the process of allergy testing.
+They will discuss how allergy testing is done and what to expect during the test.

 How is Food Allergy Testing Done?